Some time ago the Raspberry Pi Foundation introduced NOOBS to simplify the installation of operating systems onto the Raspberry Pi.

 Going forward, we will likely discontinue our BerryBoot images in favor of the new NOOBS image.
 With the next release around the corner, we will try to ship NOOBS image as soon as we ship the regular disk images.

 You can download NOOBS from here.
 In order to install Screenly OSE, you need to have a functioning internet connection inside NOOBS.

-(Please note that Screenly Pro is not available through NOOBS.)
+(Please note that the paid version of Screenly is not available through NOOBS.)